RiverGlide/CukeSalad/README.md

 Remember the step `When  I attempt to switch on the calculator`

-    in_order_to "SwitchOnTheCalculator" do
+    in_order_to "switch on the calculator" do
       @calc = switch_on_the_calculator
     end

 Remember the step `Then  I should see the answer '0'` Now we need `task/see_the_answer.rb`

-    in_order_to "SeeTheAnswer" do
+    in_order_to "see the answer" do
       look_at_the_display
     end